-DACSSA is proud to advocate for Aboriginal and Torres Strait Islander Peoples who live with disability.
-We offer support and assistance to individuals, families and carers of all people in South Australia in working to resolve challenges associated with disability, to improve the quality of their life.
+DACSSA is proud to advocate for South Australian Aboriginal and Torres Strait Islander Peoples who live with disability.
+We offer support and assistance to individuals, family and carers, working to resolve challenges associated with disability, to improve quality of life.

-We recognise that the people we work with are strong and resilient.
 DACSSA is a safe place for all people.
 It’s a place to talk through your experiences and seek assistance in finding a way forward.
-We are inclusive of everyone.
+We are inclusive of everyone .

-At DACSSA, we reflect on ourselves as individuals, as a team, and as Australians, and we consult to continually improve the way services are provided for our First Nations people who live with disability.
+At DACSSA, we reflect on ourselves as individuals, as a team, and as Australians.
+We consult to continually improve the way services are provided for our First Nations Peoples who live with disability.

-As an independent Advocacy agency, we have pride in respecting and recognising lived experience.
+As an independent Advocacy agency, we have pride in recognising and respecting lived experience.
 We want to carry out our vision for reconciliation by:

 - championing the voices and stories of Aboriginal and Torres Strait Peoples

-- building meaningful relationships with Elders and Aboriginal and Torres Strait Island communities in South Australia
+- building meaningful relationships with Aboriginal and Torres Strait Islander Elders and communities within South Australia

-- advocating for the needs of Aboriginal and Torres Strait Island people with disability
+- advocating for the needs of Aboriginal and Torres Strait Islander Peoples with disability

-- helping South Australia, as a society, improve the way Aboriginal and Torres Strait Island people with disability are supported
+- helping South Australia, as a society, improve the way Aboriginal and Torres Strait Islander Peoples with disability are supported

 It is only with consideration and support of the rights of all South Australians with disability, that we can begin to affect access to equal opportunity.

-- Aboriginal and Torres Strait Islander Peoples are 2.1 times more likely to be living with disability than other Australians
+- Aboriginal and Torres Strait Islander Peoples are more than twice as likely to be living with disability than other Australians

 - Aboriginal and Torres Strait Islander Peoples are 5 times more likely to experience mental illness